Slowlor1ss/Reinforcement-Learning-in-a-2D-Shooter/README.md

 Crossover is sexual reproduction.
 Two agents are picked from the mating pool at random <br>
 to crossover in order to produce superior offspring.<br>
 <br>
-Also in crossover there are multiple methods you can apply to your algortihm<br>
+Also, in crossover there are multiple methods you can apply to your algorithm.<br>
 Some of the different types include:<br>
 <br>
 **Single Point Crossover**: Where one point on the parent organism is selected. <br>